-Based on the WASC review team recommendation in 2012, RSA developed and continues to implement a uniform positive school climate program at RSA.
-The program has two main components: A behavior management system adapted from the No Excuses University philosophy of an explicit management plan where staff members, students and parents all share in the responsibility for good student behavior on campus; and a character education module that focuses on the six pillars of character and a code of expected conduct for staff, students, and parents based on these pillars.
-All staff members were trained in the implementation of the program and are active participants for the benefit of students.
-Redding School of the Arts maintains high behavioral standards based on the six pillars of character: trustworthiness, respect, responsibility, fairness, caring and citizenship.
+Based on the WASC review team recommendation in 2012, RSA developed and implemented a uniform positive school climate program at RSA.
+The program has two main components: A Behavior Management system adapted from the No Excuses University philosophy of an explicit management plan where staff members, students and parents all share in the responsibility for good student behavior on campus; and a character education module that focuses on the six pillars of character and a code of expected conduct for staff, students, and parents based on these pillars.
+All staff members were trained in the implementation of the program and continue to participate in the positive school climate program for the betterment of student behavior at school.
+RSA maintains high behavioral standards based on the six pillars of character: trustworthiness, respect, responsibility, fairness, caring and citizenship.
 Students are expected to exhibit behaviors reflective of these six tenets in all school-related facilities and activities.
 Along with the Positive School Climate program, RSA continues to utilize the board approved disciplinary policies and practices which emphasize natural consequences for student actions.
 The plan includes levels of classroom and administrative consequences dependent upon the infraction.
-These disciplinary practices were included in the Family Handbook which is reviewed and revised annually and made available on our school website.
+These disciplinary practices were included in the Family Handbook which is reviewed and revised annually.